ZXEducation/mpv/DOCS/man/console.rst

 This script can be customized through a config file ``script-opts/console.conf`` placed in mpv's user directory and through the ``--script-opts`` command-line option.
-The configuration syntax is described in `mp.options functions`_.
+The configuration syntax is described in `ON SCREEN CONTROLLER`_.

 Key bindings can be changed in a standard way, see for example stats.lua documentation.